futhr/spree-postal-service/README.md

 This spree extension adds a spree-calculator to model this.

 Other features:
-  - size and weight restrictions can be specified
+  - size and weight restrictions by item and by order can be specified
+  - you can also add zip code restrictions
   - you specify a weight/price table
+  - prices in the price table can be by weight unit (kg)
   - handling fee may be added ( with a maximum when it won't be applied anymore)
   - multi-parcel shipments are automatically created
   - you can specify a maximum order price, orders over this will not be charged